 Trump’s Wiretapping Claims Puncture Veneer of Presidential Civility

 (NYT) Mr. Trump’s team has been angered by the criticism but even more by what they see as the enemy within.
 With so few of his own political appointees in place, much of the government is still operating with acting officials, some held over from the Obama administration.
-Moreover, the federal Civil Service, while officially neutral politically, is not dominated by Trump supporters, judging by vote results in Washington and its suburbs.

 So when Mark Levin, the conservative radio host, contended that Mr. Obama had targeted Mr. Trump for surveillance in what he called a “silent coup,” an assertion picked up by Breitbart News, the former website of the White House chief strategist Stephen K. Bannon, it struck a chord.

 Trump aides’ bid to plug leaks creates unease among some civil servants

 (Reuters) Current and former officials said that in a departure from past practice, access to a classified computer system at the White House has been tightened by political appointees to prevent some professional staffers from seeing memos being prepared for the new president.

 And at the Department of Homeland Security (DHS), some officials told Reuters they believe a search is under way for the leaker of a draft intelligence report which found little evidence that citizens of seven Muslim-majority countries covered by Trump’s now-suspended travel ban pose a threat to the United States.

 Sarah Kendzior: Trump played nice for a night—a technique straight out of the autocrat’s playbook